 - okay, I’m totally drunk on god-like power here)

-The Path of the Gods is found up in the hills between the towns of Amalfi and Positano, on the Amalfi Coast in Southern Italy.
-In Oreo terms, it would be the delicious cream in between the two delicious cookies.
+The Path of the Gods starts in Bomerano, a small village near the town of Amalfi, and ends in Positano.
+In Oreo terms, it’s the delicious cream in between the two delicious cookies.
 Honestly, you’ll think things can’t get more awesome down there on the Amalfi Coast, but just wait until you head skyward.

 Typically the hike itself starts in a teeny tiny town called Bomerano and ends in the slightly larger town of Positano, of Under the Tuscan Sun fame.
 However, your journey hiking the Path of the Gods from Sorrento will start, you guessed it, in Sorrento, which calls for just a few additional steps.